liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/00-jsf-portlets-with-liferay-faces-intro.markdown

   application server vendors and have a guaranteed service-life according to Service Level Agreements (SLAs).
-- JSF was first introduced in 2003 and is, therefore, a mature technology for developing web applications that are (arguably) simpler and easier to maintain.
+- JSF was first introduced in 2003 and is, therefore, a mature technology for developing web applications that are (arguably) easier to maintain.
 - JSF Portlet Bridges (like Liferay Faces Bridge) are also standardized by the JCP and make it possible to deploy JSF web applications as portlets without writing portlet-specific Java code.